-Now before you say, well, you are a marketing agency that works with private schools, of course, you are going to tell me I need to redo our website.
-There is plenty of research across numerous industries that proves that a poorly designed website can be the weak point of many private schools.
-With that said, understand that we only suggest this if you really need it.
+Before you say, well, you are a marketing agency that works with private schools, of course, you will tell me I need to redo our website.
+Plenty of research across numerous industries proves that a poorly designed website can be the weak point of many private schools.
+That said, understand that we only suggest this if you need it.

 A bad website experience, especially for mobile users, can kill your reputation and lead to poor engagement, site traffic, and more.

 - 8 out of 10 people who don’t like what they find on one site will go back and search for another site (Source: IMPACT])

 - Mobile users are five times more likely to abandon a task if a site is not optimized for mobile (Source: Search Engine Watch)

 - 6 out of 10 consumers will leave a page that takes longer than three seconds to load.
 (Source: Think With Google)

 - 47% of consumers expect a web page to load in 2 seconds or less.
 (Source: NeilPatel.com/KissMetric.com)